19 Up-and-Coming Fashion Bloggers You Need to Follow Now

 @carolinevazzana

 Dana is a fashion merchandiser by day and blogger by night.
-Her blog, Pink Champagne Problems showcases her perfectly curated feminine and preppy looks; and we just can't get enough!
+Her blog, The Champagne Edit showcases her perfectly curated feminine and preppy looks; and we just can't get enough!

 @pinkchampagneproblems